rds1983/DigitalRiseModel/README.md

 ### Documentation
 For detailed information about the skeletal animation API, see [SkeletalAnimationAPI.md](SkeletalAnimationAPI.md).

+For detailed information about creating 3D primitives, see [Create3DPrimitivesAPI.md](Create3DPrimitivesAPI.md).

 ### Samples
 The [Samples](Samples) directory is the best way to learn how to work with the library.